Service closures and disruptions

 Food bank premises located in the housing community hall can continue during November.

 Local Land Charge search applications and Personal Searches

-This service re-opened on 26 May, but is operating with reduced resources.
+The Local Land Charges service is currently operating with reduced resources.
 You can find more information on our Local Land Charges page.